bouslama-fadi/todo-list/README.md

 ### `npm run eject`

+### install docker

+To install docker for windows open https://docs.docker.com/docker-for-windows/install/ .\
+To install docker for windows open https://docs.docker.com/docker-for-mac/install/ .

+### `docker-compose build`

+Run the command from your project directory to build or rebuild services.

+### `docker-compose up`

+Run the command from your project directory to start up your application.

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**

 If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.